Climate Change

 Spain SEKISUI SPECIALTY CHEMICALS EUROPE S.L.

-ZEB Ready* Certified Research Facility, MINASE INNOVATION CENTER
+ZEB Ready* Certified New Research Facility, MINASE INNOVATION CENTER

 The MINASE INNOVATION CENTER (MIC), a new research facility, was opened in Shimamoto-cho, Osaka Prefecture in August 2020.
 The facility was designed with a skip-floor configuration and a central atrium so as to make the entire building a space for people to interact.
-While this gives the building a complex shape, it has also been certified as ZEB Ready thanks to the use of materials that contribute to energy conservation such as thermal barrier interlayers in south-facing windows as well as a design that makes the best use of solar energy by providing a perimeter walkway around the building and incorporating an eave structure.
+While this gives the building a complex shape, it has also been certified as ZEB Ready thanks to the adoption of fixtures and equipment that contribute to energy conservation, as well as a design that makes the best use of solar energy.

 • ZEB (Net Zero Energy Building): Buildings that reduce annual primary energy consumption balance to zero.